Skip to main content

 Security note for remote bindings

-• enable runtime.server.auth so the daemon validates runtime bearer tokens and filters the catalog by runtime scopes
+• enable runtime.server.auth so the runtime validates bearer tokens and filters the catalog by runtime scopes

 • keep network controls in place as a second boundary, such as a reverse proxy, firewall policy, or SSH tunnel